Mississippi Sales Tax

 While a broad sales tax is not common in Mississippi cities, many impose Tourism and Economic Development taxes at varying rates.
 These generally impact restaurants, bars, hotels, and motels, so while they are related to sales, their impact is concentrated and not something most retail businesses need to worry about.
 There are some special statewide rates on this tax rate table for particular items, however, and these include farm tractors, farm implements, and manufacturing machinery, among others.

-To be liable for collecting and remitting sales tax in Mississippi, your business must have a sales tax nexus, or significant physical presence, in the state.
-This is constituted by:
+To be liable for collecting and remitting sales tax in Mississippi, your business must have a sales tax nexus, or significant presence, in the state.
+This is either physical or economic and is constituted by:

 • Owning business property in the state